BahaTanvir/devops-guide-book/src/part-01/chapter-01-the-incident.md

 - This ensures zero downtime during deployments
 - New pods must pass readiness checks before old pods are terminated

-### Deployment Strategies Compared
+### Deep Dive: Deployment Strategies

-James explained different deployment strategies and when to use each:
+James explained different deployment strategies and when to use each.
+If you're new to Kubernetes, treat this section as a reference—focus on understanding that you have options and can roll out changes gradually, rather than memorizing every detail.

 #### 1. Recreate Strategy
 ```yaml